simonmichael/hledger_site/basics-tutorial.md

 2015/05/26 forgot the bread     expenses                        $5           $15
 ```

-Now it's clear that your `expenses` balance - ie, the total amount spent - has increased to $15.
+Now it's clear that your `expenses` balance - i.e., the total amount spent - has increased to $15.

 Your `assets` balance should have dropped accordingly.
 Check it: